 On a wood sided house is textured.
 The stain or paint will sit on the grain if it is spray painted.
 When a roller is used to paint or stain, the paint is pushed into the fibers of the wood and penetrates the surface and adheres better.
 This painting method is a better paint job overall with an even mil thickness across the entire surface.
 The stain or paint is pushed into the sub straight, tipped out and brushed all the way across to the end.
 With roll and brush painting the applicator has excellent control, and there is an even, uniform coverage to the surfaces and tight spots.
 Yes, it is a slower process and may even require two or more coats, but the uniform coat and adhesion are much better.

-If you’d like to discuss more on the subject and make an appointment, fill out our contact form here.
+If you’d like to discuss more painting in Hendersonville, NC and make an appointment, fill out our contact form here.
 We look forward to helping with your next painting project!